VaishakKS/VaishakKS/README.md

 ## Hi there 👋 , Vaishak here.

 This account is dedicated to arts with code.
 Also I maintain Web dev related notes here which I will be documenting frequently.
+Have also added a section dedicated to mini projects which will be a better way to kill one's time from scrolling through social media.

 This my second profile.
 Do visit [vaishak10](https://github.com/vaishak10) which is my main account where I will be committing a wide range of UI screens and applications using wide range of technologies.